Skip to content

 600 Ω: I ≈ 0.41 A, V ≈ 245 V

 The second piece matters just as much in real multiband systems: doublets and non-resonant loads can produce high SWR on many bands.
-Coax losses rise significantly with SWR (conductor + dielectric losses with standing-wave peaks), while open-wire lines (mostly air dielectric, larger spacing) often remain very low loss even under severe mismatch.
-That’s why “tuner in the shack” can be practical with open-wire, but becomes expensive (lossy) with coax.
+Coax losses rise significantly with SWR because conductor and dielectric losses increase with standing-wave peaks.
+Open-wire lines, with mostly air dielectric and larger spacing, often remain very low loss even under severe mismatch.
+That is why “tuner in the shack” can be practical with open-wire, but becomes expensive and lossy with coax.

 This is where it gets nuanced: higher impedance reduces current, but raises voltage.
 That shifts which coupling mechanism dominates in your installation.